Catherine-Zhang/Catherine-Zhang.github.io/index.md

 ### Grants
-* SoTL grant from Office of Faculty Development (OFD) at NCSU, 2016
+* Scholarship of Teaching and Learning (SoTL) grant from Office of Faculty Development (OFD) at NCSU, 2016

 <!-- ### [Courses](http://xyzcu.github.io/courses/)